Bass Strait Passenger Vehicle Equalisation Scheme

 More information is found at the Department of Human Services' BSPVES webpage.

-The Department of Human Services undertakes the delivery of the Tasmanian Freight Equalisation Scheme, the Tasmanian Wheat Freight Scheme and the BSPVES on behalf of the Department.
+The Department of Human Services undertakes the delivery of the BSPVES and the Tasmanian Freight Equalisation Scheme on behalf of the Department.